lucasdillmann/dynamic-query/README.md

 - ZonedDateTime
 - Enums (by comparing the option name)

-Although the list includes most of the needed types in a common scenario, that doesn't means that will cover all of your applications' scenarios.
+Although the list includes most of the needed types in a common scenario, that doesn't mean that will cover all of your applications' scenarios.
 If needed, you can extend (or even replace a native conversion) this behaviour by implementing the interface `ValueParser` and registering your class using `ValueParsers#register` (if you're using Spring, the `dynamic-query-spring-boot` module will register it automatically for you).